 Versions of the Space X Dragon 2 HD model

-Then there will be a HD version without the complex nose-cone, making it an easier print for anyone who don’t want to use support.
+There will be a HD version without the complex nose-cone-angles, making it an easier print for anyone who don’t want to use support.

 The Dual-Color version is going to be made for printing with a Dual-extruder.
-Single-extruder version will also be made, where you can assemble different colored parts.
-Those parts include the engines and RCS.
+Single-extruder version will also be made, where you can assemble different colored parts into one model.
+Those parts include the engines and RCS areas.

 Why I’m charging for the 3D Model

 I’ve been doing 3D-models and YouTube videos for a long time.
 It’s great fun and I love learning and sharing what I do.
 Even so much that I started my own business to do just that!
 Work and help others with 3D.

 The reality is that as a person running my own business which is expensive and time-consuming.
 I have to value my time in a way I didn’t before.
 I’m not saying that selling 3D-models is part of the business, but it’s something that I can do more and more If it helps put food on the table too.

 By spending extra time to make something “HD” I can hopefully motivate a few of you to contribute to my time spent and the next project as well.
 But for the majority, it just means that there will be a slightly less interesting model released later that’s free, and you’ll just have to wait.

 Download the SpaceX Dragon 2 3D Printed model now!

 You can also help me as an creator out by using affiliate links when shopping at any Amazon location here!